-After a testing session has ended, an unofficial score report will be provided at the test center, unless the test is taken over multiple days.
-Scale scores are reported on the unofficial score report.
-This report is a personal copy; if an unofficial score report is not provided after completing the examination, candidates should contact the testing program within five days via an email sent to datexam@ada.org.
+Administrations Before March 1, 2025: After the testing session has ended, an unofficial score report will be provided at the test center, unless the test was taken over multiple days.
+Scale scores ranging between 1 and 30 are reported on this unofficial score report.
+This report is a personal copy; if an unofficial score report is not provided after completing the examination, candidates may contact the testing program within five days via an email sent to DATexam@ADA.org.
 The unofficial score report provided by the Administration Vendor is subject to audit as part of the Governing Body's quality review process.
 Falsification and/or misrepresentation of score reports is viewed as an egregious violation of Examination Program policies, and could result in cancellation of scores, imposition of a mandatory two-year wait period to retest, or the possibility of a lifetime ban from taking the examination.
 Such misconduct may also have implications for the candidate's ability to test on other examinations implemented by the ADA's Department of Testing Services.